schm1263/Fintech_Project_1/README.md

 <p>This raises a question whether there could be another factor raising all values of our measurements.
 It's important to understand that the Pearson Correlation measures the strength of the ability of two measures to move together at the same rate.
 To reduce the noise we chose to do a 3 year rolling Z-Score measurement and see what the effects could be.
 </p>
 <p>
 When the Money Supply (M2) Z-Score is compared to the asset classes over a rolling three year period there is a lot less correlation between Money Supply and the other specified asset.
-However, with some assets, like real estate there appears to be a possible delayed correlation between an increase in Money Supply and Housing Prices.
+However, with some assets like real estate, there appears to be a possible delayed correlation between an increase in Money Supply and Housing Prices.
 </p>

 <h2>Rollling Z-Score: M2 Compared to Personal Income and GDP</h2>